tc39/proposal-temporal/docs/zoneddatetime.md

 **Returns:** a new `Temporal.ZonedDateTime` object.

 This method creates a new `Temporal.ZonedDateTime` which is a copy of `zonedDateTime`, but any properties present on `zonedDateTimeLike` override the ones already present on `zonedDateTime`.

+If `zonedDateTimeLike` is a string, then it will be attempted to be converted into a `Temporal.ZonedDateTime`, `Temporal.Date` (if no time is given in the string), `Temporal.DateTime`, or `Temporal.Time`, in order of priority.

 Since `Temporal.ZonedDateTime` objects are immutable, this method will create a new instance instead of modifying the existing instance.